swm11/powerwallstats/README.md

 # Powerwall 2 Stats

-The library '''powerwallstats.py''' provides a simple class to access a Powerwall 2 directly from your local Powerwall gateway, not Tesla's cloud.
+The library powerwallstats provides a simple class to access a Powerwall 2 directly from your local Powerwall gateway, not Tesla's cloud.

 ## To install

 pip install powerwallstats

-## Example
+## Example of use

 [examples/show_powerwallstats.py](examples/show_powerwallstats.py)
 provides a simple example use case.
 You will need need to setup